A sports journalist, an IT company executive and three others were killed in the Louisiana plane crash - KTVZ

 She served as in-game host for the New Orleans Saints and the New Orleans Pelicans.
 The teams remembered McCord’s “infectious personality” in a joint statement.

-She was the daughter-in-law of Louisiana State University Offensive Coordinator Steve Ensminger, according to WDSU.
+She was the daughter-in-law of Louisiana State University Offensive Coordinator Steve Ensminger.

+“We are all deeply saddened by the tragic events in Lafayette today,” said LSU Athletic Director Scott Woodward in a statement to CNN.
+“The thoughts and prayers of the entire LSU family are with all the loved ones of those lost.
+Coach Steve Ensminger and his family ask for privacy as they mourn the loss of his daughter-in-law Carley McCord.
+Carley’s endless joy and passion for life were infectious.
+She will be missed.”

 McCord was a former employee of 104.5 ESPN Baton Rouge.
 During a pregame show, 104.5 ESPN radio host Matt Moscona said on-air that McCord was on her way to Atlanta to watch the LSU game on Saturday.